🔥 AUDIOPHILE BLACK FRIDAY DEALS: Premium Headphones, DACs & Amps on Sale Now

 When an electrical audio signal reaches the voice coil, the magnetic property around the diaphragm forces it to move in a linear motion back and forth.
 This mechanical movement pressurizes and rarifies the air in front of the diaphragm, hence producing the sound wave representation of the original electrical signal.

-A rigid diaphragm might not be able to compress and rarifies air at a greater ease than a loosened diaphragm, hence it might not be able to create an accurate representation of the electric audio signal.
+A rigid diaphragm might not be able to compress and rarify air as easily as a loosened diaphragm, so it might not be able to create an accurate representation of the electric audio signal.
 Overall, this leads to poorer sound quality from the headphones.

-There was an “experiment” done by a Tyll Herstens, who had to undergo double blind test to identify a burn-in headphones from a new pair of headphones.
-Firstly, both headphones are of the same model and it was known beforehand that the green headphones was burned-in for at least 1000 hours.
+There was an “experiment” done by Tyll Herstens, who had to undergo a double-blind test to identify burnt-in headphones from a new pair of headphones.
+Firstly, both headphones are of the same model, and it was known beforehand that the green headphones had been burned in for at least 1000 hours.

 Even though they are of different color, Tyll wouldn’t be able to see it since it’s on his head.
-He will then randomly pick one of the headphones from a flick of a coin and he had to identify the headphones(either green or white) that he was listening to.
-He did it for 15 times and he only got it wrong twice.
+He would then randomly pick one of the headphones from a flick of a coin, and he had to identify the headphones(either green or white) that he was listening to.
+He did it 15 times, and he only got it wrong twice.

-At the end of it, Tyll gave insights on how he identify the burn-in headphones.
+At the end of it, Tyll gave insights on how he identified the burn-in headphones.
 To him, the burn-in headphones gave him significantly “smoother” sound.
-However, do take note that such judgement are purely subjective and was not reflected consistently among everyone.
+However, do take note that such judgements are purely subjective and were not consistently reflected among everyone.

 So what’s the catch?

-There have been no scientific approach to investigate the effects of burn-in on headphones.
-No one is able to come up with a conclusive results of the relationship between headphones burn-in and the improvement in quality of sound.
+No scientific approach has been taken to investigate burn-in effects on headphones.
+No one has been able to come up with conclusive results on the relationship between headphone burn-in and improvement in sound quality.

 Conclusion

-So is it worth burning-in your headphones?
+So, is it worth burning in your headphones?
 Well, it depends.
-If you are a audiophiles, why not?
-If every slight change of sound quality can be picked up by your well-trained ears, then this is definitely at advantageous to you since you get improve sound quality at no cost!
+If you are an audiophile, why not?
+If every slight change in sound quality can be picked up by your well-trained ears, then this is definitely advantageous to you since you get improved sound quality at no cost!

 1. I have been listening to music critically for the last 37 years.
 In my experience it is more than advantageous to burn in your headphones.
 Oftentimes when they come out of the box their dynamic range is very limited.
 Also Austin times and you don’t burn then man you get a very boxy sound.